FTWynn/gologgen/README.md

 DataFiles | Array of objects describing DataFiles.
 Only contains "Path".
 ReplayFiles | Array of objects describing ReplayFiles.
 Contains values described below.

-The second thing you'll need is some combination of data files (JSON descriptions of log lines) and replay files (plain captures of raw log data).
+## Data File

+A Data File is a JSON description of log lines.
 The parameters for each are below.
-Remember that these parameters go in the DataFile if going that route, or in the gologgen.conf if you're using Replayfiles.
-The idea is that you can drop in a capture as a replay, without going in and editing it (though you could add wildcards to it if you wanted).
-If that sounds confusing, just use the examples as a guide.

 DataFile Parameter | Notes
 --------- | -----